syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

 <tr>
 <td>
 object</td><td>
-Object of type WTableCell which returns the properties of the WTableCell Class of the DocIO.DLS namespace</td></tr>
+Object of type WTableCell that returns the properties of the WTableCell Class of the DocIO.DLS namespace</td></tr>
 </table>

 {% highlight html %}